rosenpass/rosenpass/readme.md

 # Getting Rosenpass

+Documentation and installation guides can be found at the [Rosenpass website](https://rosenpass.eu/docs).

 Rosenpass is packaged for more and more distributions, maybe also for the distribution of your choice?

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rosenpass.svg)](https://repology.org/project/rosenpass/versions)